 In contrast, Cortado is prepared with a nice balance of espresso and milk.
 Adding more steamed milk makes it smoother and slightly sweeter.
 In a nutshell, Gibraltar is more intense in taste.

-Both drinks are quite similar but with certain differences.
-A Cappuccino is made with one espresso shot with double volume of steamed milk and a slight layer of foamed milk at the top.
-On the other hand, Gibraltar is served a unique glass of Gibraltar with two shots of espresso and slightly less steamed milk.
+A Cappuccino has one espresso shot with double the volume of steamed milk and a slight layer of foamed milk at the top.

 Cappuccino is less intense in taste due high volume of steamed milk, whereas Gibraltar is more robust in taste.